Ishi: Early life

+Ishi was likely born in the year 1861 within the heart of Yahi and Yana territory.
+At the time of Ishi's birth, the Yana were based in the Sierra Nevada Mountains area between the Pit and Feather Rivers, with the Yahi subgroup living in the southern portion.
+Written accounts from the 19th century suggest that the Yahi were hunter-gatherers who lived in small egalitarian bands without centralized political authority, chose to seclude themselves even from neighboring peoples, and fiercely defended their territory of mountain canyons.
+Like many indigenous tribes in California, the Yana and especially the Yahi suffered heavy population losses when European settlers entered their territory during the California Gold Rush of 1848–55; prior to this the Yahi probably numbered several hundred, while the total Yana in the larger region numbered around 3,000.

-In 1865, Ishi and his family were attacked in the Three Knolls Massacre, in which 40 of their tribesmen were killed.
+In 1865, the Yahi were attacked in the Three Knolls Massacre, in which 40 of them were killed.
 Although 33 Yahi survived to escape, cattlemen killed about half of the survivors.
 The last survivors, including Ishi and his family, went into hiding for the next 44 years.
-Their tribe was popularly believed to be extinct.
-Prior to the California Gold Rush of 1848–1855, the Yahi population numbered 404 in California, but the total Yana in the larger region numbered 2,997.
+Their tribe was popularly believed to be exterminated.

-The gold rush brought tens of thousands of miners and settlers to northern California, putting pressure on native populations.
-Gold mining damaged water supplies and killed fish; the deer left the area.
+The gold rush brought tens of thousands of miners and settlers to northern California, putting pressure on native peoples.
+Gold mining poisoned water supplies and killed fish; deer became scarcer.
 The settlers brought new infectious diseases such as smallpox and measles.
-The northern Yana group became extinct while the central and southern groups (who later became part of Redding Rancheria) and Yahi populations dropped dramatically.
+The northern Yana group was wiped out while the central and southern groups (who later became part of Redding Rancheria) and Yahi suffered drastic losses.
 Searching for food, they came into conflict with settlers, who set bounties of 50 cents per scalp and 5 dollars per head on the natives.
-In 1865, the settlers attacked the Yahi while they were still asleep.
+In 1865, settlers attacked a group of Yahi while they were asleep.

 Richard Burrill wrote, in Ishi Rediscovered:

-"In 1865, near the Yahi's special place, Black Rock, the waters of Mill Creek turned red at the Three Knolls Massacre.
-'Sixteen' or 'seventeen' Indian fighters killed about forty Yahi, as part of a retaliatory attack for two white women and a man killed at the Workman's household on Lower Concow Creek near Oroville.
-Eleven of the Indian fighters that day were Robert A. Anderson, Harmon (Hi) Good, Sim Moak, Hardy Thomasson, Jack Houser, Henry Curtis, his brother Frank Curtis, as well as Tom Gore, Bill Matthews, and William Merithew.
-W. J. Seagraves visited the site, too, but some time after the battle had been fought.

-Robert Anderson wrote, "Into the stream they leaped, but few got out alive.
-Instead many dead bodies floated down the rapid current."
-One captive Indian woman named Mariah from Big Meadows (Lake Almanor today), was one of those who did escape.
-The Three Knolls massacre is also described in Theodora Kroeber's Ishi in Two Worlds.

-Since then more has been learned.
-It is estimated that with this massacre, Ishi's entire cultural group, the Yana/Yahi, may have been reduced to about sixty individuals.
-From 1859 to 1911, Ishi's remote band became more and more infiltrated by non-Yahi Indian representatives, such as Wintun, Nomlaki, and Pit River individuals.

-In 1879, the federal government started Indian boarding schools in California.
-Some men from the reservations became renegades in the hills.
-Volunteers among the settlers and military troops carried out additional campaigns against the northern California Indian tribes during that period.